Blueberry Ricotta Tart 2.2

 Notes; you can leave out the lemon ingredients if you don’t want that flavor.
 I use King Arthur’s basic gf flour blend when I make a homemade crust, the one that is just flours, no xanthan in it.
 I used blueberries but I am sure you could make this with raspberries or a mixture of the two.

 The ricotta adds a delicate texture and crumb.
-These were definitely off season blueberries but tasty none the less.
-I used a little of the rind and juice of a Meyer lemon which has a delicate flavor compared to regular lemons.
-Do let the ricotta cheese and eggs warm up to room temp before using them; always good advice with gf baking.
+These were definitely end of season blueberries but tasty none the less.
+I used a little of the rind and juice of a lemon but even better is the Meyer lemon which has a delicate flavor compared to regular lemons.
+Do let the ricotta cheese and eggs warm up to room temp before using them, always good advice with gf baking.

 Ricotta Blueberry Tart